apache/causeway-site/content/reference/services/xmlsnapshot-service.md

 * `getChildTextValue()` is a convenience method to obtain value of child text node.

-### Usage
+## Usage

-> TO DOCUMENT

-### Usage (Deprecated)
+### Simple Usage

-This is done using the `org.apache.isis.core.runtime.snapshot.XmlSnapshot` class.
+The simplest usage is:

+    XmlSnapshot snapshot = xmlsnapshotService.snapshotFor(customer);
+    Element customerAsXml = snapshot.getXmlElement();

+This will return an XML (document) element that contains the names and values of each of the customer's value properties, along with the titles of reference properties, and also the number of items in collections.

+### Including other Elements

+The contents of the snapshot can be adjusted by including "paths" to other references or collections.

+For example, suppose that we want the snapshot to also include details of the customer's address, where `address` in this case is a reference property to an instance of the `Address` class.
+We can "walk-the-graph" by including these references within the snapshot:

+    XmlSnapshot snapshot = xmlsnapshotService.snapshotFor(customer);
+    ...
+    snapshot.include("address");
+    ...
+    Element customerAsXml = snapshot.getXmlElement();

+Or, we could go further and include details of every order in the customer's `orders` collection, and details of every product of every order:

+    ...
+    snapshot.include("orders/product"); // (2)
+    ...

+> As you might imagine, the resultant XML document can get quite large very quickly with only a few "include"s.

+### Using the Builder (fluent API)

+An alternative way to build customized snapshots is to use the builder (fluent) API:

+    XmlSnapshot.Builder builder = xmlsnapshotService.builderFor(customer)
+                                  .includePath("address")
+                                  .includePath("orders/product");
+    Element customerAsXml = builder.build().getXmlElement();

 #### Generating an XML Snapshot

 The `XmlSnapshot` can be created either directly or using a builder.

 #### Basic Usage

-The standard usage is to instantiate directly.

-    XmlSnapshot snapshot = new XmlSnapshot(customer);
-    Element customerAsXml = snapshot.getXmlElement();

-This will return the Customer's fields, titles of simple references, number of items in collections.

 In order to use the `XmlSnapshot`, the domain object must implement `org.apache.isis.applib.snapshot.Snapshottable`.
 This is just a marker interface.